 When brands collaborate with influencers, they often give them the freedom to be creative.
 They want influencers who understand their audiences and can come up with content that resonates well with them.

-Most brands will look at your photos, videos, and even read your captions to know more about the quality of your work.
+Most brands will look at your photos, and videos, and even read your captions to know more about the quality of your work.

 So if your end goal as an influencer is to eventually reach out to brands for a partnership, then you need to be more professional with your posts.
 Treat your posts as part of your portfolio.
 When strategizing content for your posts, assume that brands are going to be reviewing them.